 Not Asking for Recommendations

 People often decide who to work with based on the recommendations of others.
 Therefore, having a profile with several recommendations, which provide social proof, can significantly increase the validity of your profile.
 When you give recommendations to others, they will often reciprocate.
-Be sure to get recommendations from reputable people, such as those you have worked with, including employers and co-workers.
+Be sure to get recommendations from reputable people, such as those you have worked with, including employers and co-workers, and keep them updated.
+A recommendation from 2005 does not serve you.

 It’s best to get detailed recommendations that illustrate your qualifications, how you helped the person that is making the recommendation, and what it was like for them to work with you.
 To get a detailed recommendation, you can give a template that includes a few questions to the person that you want to get the recommendation from.
 This can help to guide them when they are writing the recommendation.